dfe-analytical-services/hackathon-2025-llm-stats-qa/narrative_section/ebacc_summary_cleaned.md

-# EBacc Entry and Achievement Summary

-* Key points:
+Here is a bullet-pointed summary of the key points:
-  * Girls have consistently higher percentages of EBacc entry and higher average EBacc APS scores than boys.
+* Girls have consistently higher percentages of pupils entering the EBacc and higher average EBacc APS scores than boys across all available years.
-  * The Asian ethnic group has the highest EBacc entry and achievement rates compared to other ethnic groups.
+* The Asian ethnic group has consistently higher EBacc entry and achievement rates compared to other ethnic groups.
-  * Pupils with no SEN provision have higher percentages of EBacc entry and higher average EBacc APS scores than those with SEN State EHC or SEN Supp provision.
+* Pupils with no SEN provision have consistently higher percentages of EBacc entry and higher average EBacc APS scores compared to those with SEN State EHC or SEN Supp provision.
-  * Disadvantaged pupils have lower percentages of EBacc entry and lower average EBacc APS scores than non-disadvantaged pupils.
+* There are significant gaps in EBacc entry and achievement rates between disadvantaged and non-disadvantaged pupils, with disadvantaged pupils having lower percentages of EBacc entry and lower average EBacc APS scores.
-  * Pupils not eligible for free school meals have higher percentages of EBacc entry and higher average EBacc APS scores than those eligible for free school meals.
+* Pupils not eligible for free school meals have consistently higher percentages of EBacc entry and higher average EBacc APS scores than those eligible for free school meals.
-  * Pupils with a first language of "Other than English" tend to have higher percentages of EBacc entry and higher average EBacc APS scores than those with a first language of "English".
+* Pupils with a first language of "Other than English" tend to have higher percentages of EBacc entry and higher average EBacc APS scores compared to those with a first language of "English".
-  * There are significant differences in EBacc entry and achievement across different religious denominations.
+* There are significant differences in EBacc entry and achievement across different religious denominations, with Muslim and Sikh schools having higher percentages of pupils entering the EBacc and Hindu and Jewish schools having higher average EBacc APS scores.

 ### EBacc entry and achievement by Sex
 #### Percentage of pupils entering the EBacc
 | Sex | 202324 | 202223 | 202122 | 202021 | 201920 | 201819 |
 | --- | --- | --- | --- | --- | --- | --- |